autoloadnextpost/alnp-documentation/en_US/post-loaded-examples.md

 ### Other 3rd party plugins

-> These plugins have not yet been tested with Auto Load Next Post.
+> ✏️ Note: These plugins have not yet been tested with Auto Load Next Post.

 * [MetaSlider](https://wordpress.org/plugins/ml-slider/)
 * [Easy SwipeBox](https://wordpress.org/plugins/easy-swipebox/)